goodandev/Doublegram-Startup-Telegram-Scraper-Adder/README.md

 **OFFICIAL TELEGRAM SUPPORT (English - Italiano): www.t.me/doublegram_owner**

-Doublegram come in three editions, the Startup Edition is now free and open source.
-This is the first public stable release of Doublegram.
+Doublegram is available in three editions, the Startup Edition is now free and open source.
+And this is the first public stable release of Doublegram!

 You can learn more about the other editions on www.doublegram.me.
 (Website will be offline until 13th December)